What is it?

 Some landfills have banned the disposal of agricultural plastic like grain bags because they are so big and bulky.
 Pesticide containers, if not properly rinsed, may still contain toxic residues.

 Where can it go?

 Agricultural plastics are a valuable resource that can be reprocessed into new products.
-Check out our database to find a drop-off location near you.
+Check out our Waste Reduction Hub to find a drop-off location near you.